Profile for SLMiller - Threads

 Member Since: 04/27/2011

-Each spring and fall, the Pantone Color Institute tracks global color trends and surveys fashion designers about their use of color.
-From this market research, the company develops a seasonal Fashion...
+Each season, the Pantone Color Institute tracks global color trends and surveys fashion designers about their use of color.
+Read more to discover the Fall 2014 color palette.

 Sewing instructor extraordinaire Louise Cutting was inducted into the American Sewing Guild's Sewing Hall of Fame during the ASG's 2014 Annual General Meeting last month.